-The controversy analysis is applicable to all East Capital Group strategies.
+The controversy analysis is applicable to all Strategies.
 The controversy analysis applies to both long and short positions within the equity portfolios, fixed income instruments as well as tenants and/or assets in our real estate operation.

 Methodology, evaluation and monitoring